Ileo-anal pouch: Salvage surgery to redo an entire IPAA's pouch

 If a person's pouch body is troubled, then an experienced pouch surgeon may be able to make a second pouch if the person's previous surgeries retained enough ileum to still safely create a second pouch.
 Experienced revision surgeons will not create a second pouch if it risks putting the person into nutritional difficulties (including short bowel syndrome) because too much small bowel would be lost.

 Salvage surgery to rescue a pouch by altering shape

 Occasionally, an experienced revision surgeon may need to alter the shape of the original pouch they are attempting to rescue.
-For example, when there is not enough ileum to create a second pouch or if the person's anatomy (mesentery and/or vascular supply) doesn't allow for the pouch to reach to the anus.
-This means the shape of a J-pouch may be transformed into an S, W, or even an H to repurpose functional ileum from the primary, or first pouch surgery, when retaining the original shape wouldn't be successful but altering it could rescue the pouch situation.
+For example, when there is not enough ileum to create a second pouch or if the person's anatomy (mesentery and/or vascular supply) does not allow for the pouch to reach to the anus.
+This means the shape of a J-pouch may be transformed into an S, W, or even an H to repurpose functional ileum from the primary, or first pouch surgery, when retaining the original shape would not be successful but altering it could rescue the pouch situation.

-Salvage surgery converting an anal pouch to Koch pouch
+Salvage surgery converting an anal pouch to Kock pouch

-People can also choose to convert their failed ileo pouch-anal anastomosis (IPAA) to a continent ileostomy such as a Koch pouch in some circumstances.
+People can also choose to convert their failed ileo pouch-anal anastomosis (IPAA) to a continent ileostomy such as a Kock pouch in some circumstances.